Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Accelerations and Mass Densities from Normalizing Flows

 The small deviations near the Solar location in $x$ and $y$ histograms are due to dust extinction in the disk (as seen in Figures~\ref{fig:stars_numberdensity} and \ref{fig:edge_on_dust}).
 Along lines of sight with significant dust, there are sharp falloffs in the apparent stellar density which do not reflect the true density of stars.
 The MAFs are constrained to be smooth functions, and as a result, they have difficulties modeling such discontinuities, and the quality of density estimation may degrade.
 The bump in the $x$ histogram is mainly due to dust clouds in Cygnus ($\ell \sim 75^{\circ}$) and Vela ($\ell \sim -95^{\circ}$), while the bump in the $y$ histogram is due to dust clouds closer to the Galactic center.

-These variations within the learned probability densities are not mismeasurement of the data; rather the MAFs are correctly capturing the dust-filled substructures of the Milky Way.
 The right-hand column of Figure~\ref{fig:edge_on_dust} shows the estimated number density $n(\vec{r})$ on the Galactic longitude and latitude $(\ell,b)$ planes at different distances $d$ from the Sun, again with the dust map overlaid.
 Comparing to the observed binned number densities (left column of Figure~\ref{fig:edge_on_dust}), we can see that the MAF is correctly learning the overall density scales and substructures visible in the stellar counts within the disk, though detailed comparison suggests that the MAF may have difficulty replicating the small-scale sharp features of the dust.
 MAFs are known to generate spurious ``wrinkles'' around sharp edges or topologically non-trivial structures within data \cite{huang2018neural}.
 Though the wrinkles in density themselves are small, numerical artifacts will be amplified in density derivative estimations, resulting in biases in the acceleration and mass density estimations.
 As previously mentioned, we avoid low-$|z|$ regions which are far from the Solar location to minimize the effects of dust on our measurements of the acceleration and mass density fields.
-Density estimators that improve over the MAF results are available \cite{2022arXiv221111765L}, but are computationally expensive for the density derivative estimations; we leave studies of such architectures for future work.
+Density estimators that improve over the MAF results are available \cite{2022arXiv221111765L, song2021scorebased, lipman2023flow, tong2024improving}, but are computationally expensive for the density derivative estimations; we leave studies of such architectures for future work.